Home > SFWA Publications > SFWA Blog Guidelines

 Please do not send submissions for an article you have previously published elsewhere; if the article was published on your personal blog, that counts as having been previously published.

-We expect article drafts delivered within 30 days of pitch acceptance.
+We expect article drafts to be delivered within 30 days of pitch acceptance.
 Contracts will be issued for articles after editing is complete.
 Payment will be issued on receipt of a completed and signed contract.